When is Gods and Monsters launched? What’s it about? Is there a trailer? - TheNewsTrace

-Ubisoft already had a monster Greek-themed hit with Murderer’s Creed: Odyssey, and now they’re going again to that historic effectively for a extra vibrant, mythological-based providing.
-Gods and Monsters appears to be a brilliant, breezy exploration of Historic Greek myths and monsters and is popping out very quickly.
+Ubisoft already had a monster Greek-themed hit with Murderer’s Creed: Odyssey, and now they’re going again to that historic properly for a extra vibrant, mythological-based providing.
+Gods and Monsters appears to be a vivid, breezy exploration of Historic Greek myths and monsters and is popping out very quickly.

-Right here’s the whole lot we all know to date in regards to the swords and sandals slasher…
+Right here’s every little thing we all know to this point in regards to the swords and sandals slasher…

 When is Gods and Monsters launched?

-Gods and Monsters was initially scheduled to hit cabinets on February 25th 2020, however like many big-budget video games just lately has since been delayed – it can now be anticipated in late 2020.
+Gods and Monsters was initially scheduled to hit cabinets on February 25th 2020, however like many big-budget video games not too long ago has since been delayed – it can now be anticipated in late 2020.

 What consoles and platforms will Gods and Monsters be obtainable on?

-Gods and Monsters shall be obtainable on PS4, Xbox One, Nintendo Change and PC, in addition to next-generation consoles the PS5 and Xbox Sequence X.
+Gods and Monsters shall be obtainable on PS4, Xbox One, Nintendo Swap and PC, in addition to next-generation consoles the PS5 and Xbox Sequence X.

 What’s Gods and Monsters about?